-This Housing Needs Assessment and the forthcoming comprehensive Housing Production Plan will provide the tools for the City to make progress on reducing the affordability gap.
+This Housing Production Plan suggests ways for the City to make progress on reducing the affordability gap.
 Through a range of strategies including zoning changes, partnerships with developers and service providers, and subsidies, the City can continue to play a meaningful role in promoting housing options that match people to appropriately priced and sized units - producing housing that reflects local needs!

-1.3.
-Priority Housing Needs
+1.3 Priority Housing Needs